 The end of consciousness-raising leaves people with no place to go and the lack of structure leaves them with no way of getting there.
 The women in the movement either turn in on themselves and their sisters or seek other alternatives of action.
 There are few alternatives available.
 Some women just 'do their own thing'.
-This can lead to a great deal of individual creativity, much of which is useful for the movement, but it is not a viable alternative for most women and certainly does not foster a spirit of co-operative group effort.
-Other women drift out of the movement entirely because they don't want to develop an individual project and have found no way of discovering, joining or starting group projects that interest them.
-Many turn to other political organisations to give them the kind of structured, effective activity that they have public.
+This can lead to a great deal of individual creativity, much of which is useful for the individual women as women; they want to know how the group feels.
+Only three techniques have ever been developed for establishing mass group opinion: the vote or referendum, the public opinion survey questionnaire and the selection of group spokespeople at an appropriate meeting.
+The women's liberation movement has used none of these to communicate with the public.
 Neither the movement as a whole nor most of the multitudinous groups within it have established a means of explaining their position on various issues.
 But the public is conditioned to look for spokespeople.